A Level English Language and Literature

 Learners will produce two pieces of writing: one must be literary in style and the other non-literary.
 One of the pieces of writing must be in the same genre as that studied in section A. Both pieces of writing must be informed by the same research and study completed for section A. In producing each piece of writing, students will need to demonstrate their expertise as producers of language in relation to their accuracy and control of style for audience, purpose and form.
 In completing the two writing assignments, students will need to demonstrate that they can use language to communicate in different ways.
 For these tasks, ‘creativity’ will be demonstrated through the production of original and engaging writing.

-Assessment in in A Level English Language and Literature aims to capture the progress students are making at four points throughout the academic year.
+Assessment in in A Level English Language and Literature aims to capture the progress students are making at three points throughout the academic year.
 This enables teachers to know which area of study to re-teach or review.
 Teachers can identify gaps in student learning and through effective feedback students can resolve misconceptions and swiftly develop further knowledge and skills.

 GCSE Resits at KS5: